nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Mahuika.md

 ## Compilers and Toolchains

-Compilers produced by three different vendors are provided on Mahuika:
-Cray, GNU and Intel.
+GNU and Intel compilers are provided on Mahuika.
+They can be accessed by loading one of the toolchains:

 The GNU and Intel compilers can be accessed by loading one of the
 toolchains: